hashxim/hconMD/Work_MD/Learning How to Learn.md

 Habits are energy saver for us.
 You don't think in a focused manner about what you're doing while performing the habit.

 Habits have 4 parts:
-- The cue - This t
+- The cue - This triggers the habit.
+Its the routine that we do in reaction to the cue.
+- The Routine - The routine habitual response brain uns

 How this happens
 How to access most powerful memory

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzMTIxNTYyOSwxODcxNjM4MTcxLC02NT
-MyODQzMDIsMjE0NjIyMzQwNSw5NzczOTU5MiwtODA3OTcxNzE5
-LDQ1MTUyMjQzMl19
+eyJoaXN0b3J5IjpbNzM0NjEzMDQsMTg3MTYzODE3MSwtNjUzMj
+g0MzAyLDIxNDYyMjM0MDUsOTc3Mzk1OTIsLTgwNzk3MTcxOSw0
+NTE1MjI0MzJdfQ==
 -->